chinapedia/wikipedia.abstract.en/Page/Hearse.md

 First Call vehicles

-First_Call_Vehicle_Funeral_Home.jpg A First Call vehicle is used to pick up the remains of a recently deceased person, and transport that person to the funeral home for preparation.
+A First Call vehicle is used to pick up the remains of a recently deceased person, and transport that person to the funeral home for preparation.

 Rail transport

-Clapham_Junction_Sir_Winston_Churchill's_Funeral_Train_geograph-2675150-by-Ben-Brooksbank.jpg A few big cities provided special rail lines and/or funeral trolley cars and/or subway cars to carry bodies and mourners to remote cemeteries such as in Sydney, NSW and London and tram services were common.
+A few big cities provided special rail lines and/or funeral trolley cars and/or subway cars to carry bodies and mourners to remote cemeteries such as in Sydney, NSW and London and tram services were common.
 Chicago, Illinois operated 3 different funeral trolley cars over the elevated tracks in downtown Chicago to outlying cemeteries in the western suburbs.
 A special funeral bureau handled the funeral trains which sometimes operated 3–4 funeral trains a week over the "L".

 Motorcycle hearses

-Motorcycle-Hearse.jpg-style hearse.]]
+-style hearse.]]

 The motorcycle hearse has become popular and is often used during the funeral of motorcycle enthusiasts.[7]
 This type of hearse is either a motorcycle with a special sidecar built to carry a casket or an urn at the side of the rider, or it is a trike that carries the casket behind the rider.